boralyl/boralyl.github.io/_posts/2020-11-25-building_a_home_assistant_custom_component_part_3.md

 Within this file we will extend the `ConfigFlow` class and define the different steps that should show up in the UI when a user is setting up the component for the first time.

-As of writing, having a component that requires an unknown size list of configuration values isn't the easiest thing to do via config flow.
-To try to get around this limitation I decided to design the config flow to have 2 steps.
+As of writing, having a component that requires an unknown sized list of configuration values isn't the easiest thing to do via config flow.
+To try to get around this limitation, I decided to design the config flow to have 2 steps.
 The first step asks for the user's GitHub access token and optional enterprise server URL.
 After submitting that information the user precedes to the second step which allows them to enter a repository and optional